Want plans? Download a Google Sketchup based plan for this hive:

 Flexible Sidewall Height

-Sidewall height can be anything greater than frame height.
-It can be used to optimize comb height or lumber usage.
+Sidewall height can bething greater than frame height.
+Use it to optimize comb height or lumber usage.
 And with additional supporting slats set on top of the bottom row of frames, this hive can accommodate another rows of frames if it’s tall enough.

 It’s impossible to maintain a proper bee space when setting unmodified top hanging frames inside the hive.
 There’s about twice the space needed between the frame’s end bar and the hive’s sidewall.